 Integrating mindfulness with your hill reps

 The mindful approach to a hill rep session has to do with bringing intentionality and choice to our experience.
 At the point where the repetition begins to feel tough (you’ll know that place after you’ve done a few!) look out for the almost instinctive response to tense our back and shoulders.
 The key intention to establish from the start of each repetition is to relax.
 This can be a wide attention brought to relaxing the joints.
 When the effort of the rep begins to bite, we can focus that relaxation more closely on the shoulders and back.
 You may also find thoughts of resistance arising (‘this is too hard,’ ‘I hate this’ etc) or a kind of mental closing down/shutting out of our experience.
 This is where choice characterises a mindful approach, especially if we are meeting our experience with aversion.
-Rather than resistance and aversion characterising our response, we can choose to turn towards the apparent stress and meet it with an invitation to relaxation both our body and mind.
+Rather than resistance and aversion characterising our response, we can choose to turn towards the apparent stress and meet it with an invitation to relax both our body and mind.

 Mindfulness practice in all aspect of our lives helps us to more readily notice how the body and mind adapts to stress.
 Over time it can begin to open a space in which we become more skilled in choosing how to respond.
 With hill reps, not only are they a great way to build your running fitness, they also happen to offer short bursts of intensity that shine a light on the habits of body and mind.